tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 examines how people acquire and generalize knowledge about continuous input-output relationships, and the factors influencing extrapolation to novel inputs following an initial learning phase.
-The domain of function learning has yielded influential computational models like the Associative Learning Model (ALM) and the Extrapolation-Association Model (EXAM) (Busemeyer et al., 1997), which have successfully accounted for human learning, interpolation, and extrapolation in numerous investigations(DeLosh et al., 1997; McDaniel et al., 2009; McDaniel & Busemeyer, 2005).
+The domain of function learning has yielded influential computational models, including the Associative Learning Model (ALM) and the Extrapolation-Association Model (EXAM)(Busemeyer et al., 1997), which have successfully accounted for human learning, interpolation, and extrapolation in numerous investigations(DeLosh et al., 1997; McDaniel et al., 2009; McDaniel & Busemeyer, 2005).
 However, the influence of training variability on